PowerDNS/pdns/docs/appendices/backend-writers-guide.rst

 this is only temporary.
 In the SOA record of a zone there is a field which specifies the 'refresh' interval.
-After that interval has elapsed, the secondary nameserver needs to check at the primary if the serial number there is higher than what is stored in the backend locally.
+After that interval has elapsed, the secondary nameserver needs to check at the primary if the serial number there is greater than what is stored in the backend locally.

 If this is the case, PowerDNS dubs the domain 'stale', and schedules a transfer of data from the remote.
 This transfer remains scheduled until